Slipped Disc. What You Must Know

-Treatment options for herniated disc vary and depend on the severity of the herniation and location of the injury.
+Treatment options for a disc herniation vary and depend on the severity of the herniation and location of the injury.
 Nonetheless, the common one that you may consider include;

 Physical therapy can eliminate your back pain resulting from a herniated disk.
-Physical therapists can teach you stretching exercises as well as exercises that strengthen your core (abdominal and back muscles).
+A physical therapist can teach you stretching exercises as well as exercises that strengthen your core (abdominal and back muscles).
 Joint mobilizations and neural stretching exercises are also often helpful.
-Therapeutic activities aim to alleviate pain, relieve pressure on the slipped disc, and decrease inflammation thereof.
+Therapy exercises aim to alleviate pain, relieve pressure on the herniated disc, and decrease inflammation thereof.
 Other types of therapy like electrical stimulation and traction can also alleviate back pain, neck pain and improve your situation.

 Physical therapy is beneficial as long as you commit to the exercise.
 In some cases, it can take some few months.

 A handful of patients with a ruptured disk require spine surgery.
 In most cases, surgery becomes an option when other non-surgical treatments like physical therapy fail to relieve pain.
 They include;